Scalar Quantization as Sparse Least Square Optimization: Acknowledgement

 \section{Acknowledgement}

-The authors would like to thank Mr. Feng Chen and Mr. Shixiong Wang from Northwestern Polytechnical University, China.
+The authors would like to thank Mr. Feng Chen from Northwestern Polytechnical University, China, and Mr. Shixiong Wang from National University of Singapore, Singapore.
 Mr. Chen and Mr. Wang provided the authors many useful comments for the algorithms and programs of the research.